stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ### step #3 - Workshop A - one digital workspace

-In this 60min hands-on Workshop A, we aim to have the leadership team comfortable with working in one digital workspace, which means:
+In this 60min hands-on Workshop A, we aim to have the leadership team comfortable with working in _one digital workspace_, which means:

 * creating and evolving the strategy tree (remembering step #2)
-* powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to one digital workspace (initially for the purpose of aligning to and evolving the strategy tree)
+* powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to _one digital workspace_ (initially for the purpose of aligning to and evolving the strategy tree)
 * understanding security/confidentiality and how to leverage @org-design
 * running meetings and meeting actions in the app